sandrews13/Wagr-Assignment/README.md

 ### Unit/UI Tests
 I originally planned to take a TDD approach, and to ensure that each component area had clearly defined boundaries with abstract dependies that could be injected for unit test ease.
 However I discovered that time is a finite thing, and made the decision to forgo tests in favour of features, since the problem decision states this is meant to be a PoC.

+### CI/CD
+In an ideal world a project would include unit tests that are executed by some CI/CD system on every PR/push.
+This CI/CD would provide push/nightly/weekly builds, emailing stakeholders the `.ipa` for manual testing purposes.
+This felt beyond the scope of this assignment.